UPDATED BY

 The 2014 study suggests that people with imposter syndrome tend to stay in their positions because they don’t believe they can do better.
 This is because people may underestimate their skills and don’t recognize how roles, particularly roles that would advance their career, might work for them and their abilities.

-However imposter syndrome may present itself, it can easily lead to burnout.
+Impostor syndrome can easily lead to burnout.
 People who perpetually feel like imposters will eventually hit a wall of exhaustion and lose a clear sense of direction for their career.

 It’s crucial for people to recognize the overarching effects of imposter syndrome, Young said.
 It holds consequences for everyone, and that’s something that shouldn’t be underestimated.